hy310/ssl_finetuning/README.md

-# Analysis of Various Self-Supervised Learning Models for Automatic Pronunciation Assessment (APSIPA 2024)
+# Analysis of Various Self-Supervised Learning Models for Automatic Pronunciation Assessment (APSIPA ASC 2024)

 This repository contains the official codebase for the paper: